Darcy Watson-Russell (they/them)

 What should you expect in a session?

-In a session, this might look like having a supportive chat, mapping ideas and possibilities, doing a creative exercise together, or something else.
+These values lead them to use a Narrative Therapy approach, while also drawing on Intentional Peer Support, the Alternatives to Suicide model, Disability Justice, and other frameworks and ideas.
+In a session, this might look like having a supportive chat, exploring big and small questions, mapping ideas and possibilities, doing a creative exercise, or something else.
 Darcy understands that access needs and capacity can fluctuate, and they aim to meet you wherever you're at on the day.

 Who am I?